 The Stanford EMT program requires that the class size each year to remain within a range that allows each student to receive adequate practice and instruction.
 Therefore, prospective students must submit an application and be accepted in order to enroll in the program.

-Our EMT program can only accept Stanford undergraduate and graduate students enrolled for the 2018-19 academic year.
+Our EMT program can only accept Stanford undergraduate and graduate students enrolled for the current or upcoming academic year.
 We cannot accommodate students from any other college or university.

 Other Stanford University affiliates (faculty or staff) may be considered on a space available basis and only under exceptional circumstances.
 If you are a staff or faculty member of Stanford University, please email us at firstname.lastname@example.org before submitting an application.